 Q: What approvals do I need?

-A: Operating a cannabis business in Adelanto requires two different types of approvals; you need both the Cannabis approval and a Land Use approval.
+A: Operating a non-storefront cannabis business in Adelanto requires two different types of approvals; you need both the Cannabis approval and a Land Use approval.
 If you are planning to operate within an existing building, you will need to apply for a Minor Conditional Use Permit (MCUP).
 If you are building a new building, you will need to apply for a Conditional Use Permit, Location Development Plan, and an Environmental Assessment.
 Please read the Comprehensive Land Use Application for more information.